Latgalians: History

 The Latgalians in the context of the other Baltic tribes, ca. 1200 CE, the Eastern Balts are shown in brown and the Western Balts are shown in green (boundaries are approximate).
 Baltic territory was extensive inland.

 In the 11th century, Eastern Orthodoxy started to spread in Latgalian lands from Polotsk and Pskov.
 In the 12th century, Latgalian lands and their rulers paid tribute to the dukes of Polotsk.
 During the Livonian crusade in the 13th century, Latgalian elders switched from Eastern Orthodoxy to Roman Catholicism and became vassals of the Livonian Order.

 Because of the crusade, many regions of Semigallia and Courland were left depopulated.
 Thus, part of the Latgalians migrated to those regions both during and after the war.
-Material culture characteristic to Latgalians disappeared by 16th century as they gradually lost cultural differences to other inhabitants of modern Latvia and evolved into present-day ethnic Latvians.
+Material culture characteristic of Latgalians disappeared by the 16th century as they gradually lost cultural differences to other inhabitants of modern Latvia and evolved into present-day ethnic Latvians.